idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline.md

 ```
 [crosscal]
-minbaselines = 4        # Minimum number of baseline while calibrating
+minbaselines = 4                  # Minimum number of baselines to use while calibrating
-specave = 1             # Number of chans to avg after calibration
+specavg = 1                       # Number of channels to average after calibration (during split)
-timeave = '8s'          # Time interval to avg after calibration
+timeavg = '8s'                    # Time interval to average after calibration (during split)
-spw = '0:860~1700MHz'   # spw to use for calibration
+spw = '0:860~1700MHz'             # Spectral window / frequencies to extract for MMS
 calcrefant = True                 # Calculate reference antenna in program (overwrites 'refant')
-refant = 'm005'         # Reference antenna name/number
+refant = 'm005'                   # Reference antenna name / number
-badfreqranges = ['944~947MHz', '1160~1310MHz', '1476~1611MHz', '1670~1700MHz']
 standard = 'Perley-Butler 2010'   # Flux density standard for setjy
+badants = []                      # List of bad antenna numbers (to flag)
+badfreqranges = [ '944~947MHz',   # List of bad frequency ranges (to flag)
+                  '1160~1310MHz',
+                  '1476~1611MHz',
+                  '1670~1700MHz']

-[slurm]                 #See processMeerKAT.py -h for documentation
+[slurm]                           # See processMeerKAT.py -h for documentation
-nodes = 15
+nodes = 8
-ntasks_per_node = 8
+ntasks_per_node = 4
-cpus_per_task = 3
-mem = 98304
-plane = 4
+plane = 2
+mem = 236                         # Use this many GB of memory (per node)
+partition = 'Main'                # SLURM partition to use
+time = '12:00:00'
 submit = False
-container = '/data/exp_soft/pipelines/casameer-5.4.1.simg'
+container = '/data/exp_soft/pipelines/casameer-5.4.1.xvfb.simg'
 mpi_wrapper = '/data/exp_soft/pipelines/casa-prerelease-5.3.0-115.el7/bin/mpicasa'
 verbose = False
 scripts = [ ('validate_input.py',False,''),
             ('partition.py',True,''),
+            ('calc_refant.py',False,''),
             ('flag_round_1.py',True,''),
-            ('run_setjy.py',True,''),
-            ('parallel_cal.py',False,''),
-            ('parallel_cal_apply.py',True,''),
+            ('setjy.py',True,''),
+            ('xx_yy_solve.py',False,''),
+            ('xx_yy_apply.py',True,''),
             ('flag_round_2.py',True,''),
-            ('run_setjy.py',True,''),
-            ('cross_cal.py',False,''),
-            ('cross_cal_apply.py',True,''),
-            ('split.py',True,'')]
+            ('setjy.py',True,''),
+            ('xy_yx_solve.py',False,''),
+            ('xy_yx_apply.py',True,''),
+            ('split.py',True,''),
+            ('plot_solutions.py',False,''),
+            ('quick_tclean.py',True,'')]
 ```

 When the pipeline is run, the contents of your config file are copied to `.config.tmp` and each python script reads the parameters from this file as it is run.
 This way, the user cannot easily break the pipeline during the time it is running.
-This also means changing your config file will have no effect unless you once again run `processMeerKAT.py -R`.
+This also means changing the [slurm] section in your config file will have no effect unless you once again run `processMeerKAT.py -R`.

 ## Selecting MS and fields IDs